Travel With Firearms

 • The major airlines allow you to carry a maximum of 11lbs/5kg of ammunition per person.
 This is a gross weight including the box/case.

-• The ammunition must be carried by the person travelling with the firearm(s) and may not be carried by an accompanying person who is not travelling with a firearm.
+• The ammunition must be carried by the person documented to be travelling with the firearm(s) and may not be carried by an accompanying person who is not travelling with a firearm.

 • If two or more hunters with firearms are travelling together, the ammunition must be packed separately as per person.

-• Do not label the suitcase carrying the ammunition, as anything different - especially not as EXPLOSIVES!
+• Do not label the suitcase carrying the ammunition, as anything different than a regular case.
+Never put an 'ammunition' or 'explosives' label on the case.

-• Check the pockets of the clothing you are wearing for travel, especially on your homeward journey, in case a live round or even an empty cartridge case has got into one.
-Security staff will take a dim view of this when it sets off the metal detectors.
+• Before leaving for the airport, check all the pockets of the clothing you are wearing for travel, especially on your homeward journey, in case a live round or even an empty cartridge case has got into one.
+Airport security staff will take a dim view of this if a round or empty case is found.

 • Re-check all the carriage of ammunition regulations just before travelling with your specific airline(s) in case of changes.

 • Securely pack any ammunition in fiber (such as cardboard), wood or metal boxes or other packaging that is specifically designed to carry small amounts of ammunition.
-The original manufacturers ammunition packaging is ideal as the cartridges are separated.
+The original manufacturers ammunition packaging is acceptable as the cartridges are separated in the box.

 • You may carry the ammunition securely boxed in your checked baggage, as long as it is packed as described above.